fink/fink/Install.md

 * Development tools.
 For OS X versions up to 10.6, you should install the newest version of Xcode available for your system, which can be downloaded from connect.apple.com after registering.
 For 10.7 and 10.8, installing the Xcode Command Line Tools is mandatory to use the most current build applications.
 This can be installed either by downloading it directly via connect.apple.com or through the Xcode application via the Components page of the Downloads tab of the Preferences.
 On 10.7 one can install an earlier monolithic Xcode (4.2.1 and earlier), but this isn't recommended.

 * On 10.7 and 10.8 you will need to install Java.
-Entering `javac` from a Terminal.app window should suffice to make the system download it for you.
+Entering `javac` from a Terminal.app window should suffice to make the system download it for you, (10.7) or open up a browser window from which you can downloadthe latest Java JDK (10.8).

 * Many other things that come with Mac OS X and the Developer Tools.
 This includes `perl` and `curl`.